hunterloftis/newton/readme.md

 ## The nerdy details

 Physics major?
 Browser performance wizard?
-Like to argue about Euler vs Verlet vs RK4?
+Like to argue about Euler vs. Verlet vs. RK4?
 This is for you.

 ### Verlet integration